crosschain-alliance/hashi-token-bridge-core-contracts/README.md

 4. The `xTransfer` function internally calls `_send`, a function defined in the OFT standard.
 This function, in turn, invokes the `send` function on `SJLZEndpoint` with a specific payload.

-5. The `SJLZEndpoint` employs `Yah` to relay the message across chains using the Hashi Message Relays.
+5. The `SJLZEndpoint` employs `Yaho` to relay the message across chains using the Hashi Message Relays.

 6. Each involved bridge processes the message and stores the hash of the message in its adapter.